-Combo boxes combine a text entry with a dropdown menu, allowing users to filter longer lists to only the selections matching a query.
+Combo boxes combine a text entry with a picker menu, allowing users to filter longer lists to only the selections matching a query.

 Combo boxes should always have a label.
 In rare cases where context is sufficient and an accessibility expert has reviewed the design, the label could be undefined.
 These combo boxes without a visible label should still include an aria-label in HTML (depending on the context, “aria-label” or “aria-labelledby”).